VysePresident/MafiaBot2/README.md

 -%playerlist looks awful and should ideally be touched up.
 No reason it can't look like the #playerlist channel stuff.
 It would also be simpler to use to keep the #playerlist channel updated automatically.

+-Make sure all commands offer error reports when you put incorrect parameters.
+(I.e. If you try to %startgame without including the gamethread or votecount, let the user know what went wrong and what they should do.)

 # BUGS (Bunny):

 -(Logged IN-GAME July 12th, 2023) - Modkilled players do not have their vote removed from subsequent votecounts until Day ends.